Blog

 Baby Name Trends, Explained

 According to JSTOR, names rise in popularity, enjoy a period of dominance, and then fall.
-Today’s Liam might be tomorrow’s Mateo.
+Today’s Liam might be tomorrow’s Albert.

 While no one really knows what causes names to come and go, there are a few ideas, including: